 Cancer cells may exploit "regulatory" pathways, such as checkpoint pathways, to hide from the immune system and shield the tumor from immune attack.
 Opdivo and Yervoy are both monoclonal antibodies and immune checkpoint inhibitors that target separate, distinct checkpoint pathways.
-Inhibition of these immune checkpoint pathways results in enhanced T cell function greater than the effects of either antibody alone.
+Inhibition of these immune checkpoint pathways is thought to result in enhanced T-cell function greater than the effects of either antibody alone.